wookayin/python-imgcat/README.md

 * [tmux 2.5+ cannot display big images][tmux_gh1502].
 Use tmux <= 2.4 or run outside tmux.
 * In [tmux 3.3a or higher][tmux_33a], it is required to have `set-option -g allow-passthrough on` in `~/.tmux.conf`.
-* TODO: General platform/emulator support (introduce multiple backends)
+* TODO: General platform/emulator support (introduce multiple backends) including Sixel

 Related Projects